SLx64/TIGER2hs/tutorial/tutorial.md

     ./tools/exmat.tcl

-The final line `AVG` line under `-= RANDOM WALK SPEED =-` should be below the threshold value.
+The final `AVG` line under `-= RANDOM WALK SPEED =-` should be below the threshold value.
 The value will usually start higher and drop over the course of first 50 runs.
 If the value does not drop enough, reduce the **max_temp** in `template.sh`.
 Alternatively, increase the number of replicas, however in this case, you need to start the simulation from scratch again.
 Therefore, remove the old output and configurations files:

     rm -r output
     rm job*.conf